Rieger Orgelbau

 Music Center, Helsinki (FI)

 The so-called "Music House" was opened in 2011 as a concert hall in Finland's capital.
-It forms the music centre for the Helsinki Philharmonic Orchestra, the Finnish Radio Symphony Orchestra and the Sibelius Academy, the only music college in Finland.
+It is the music centre for the Helsinki Philharmonic Orchestra, the Finnish Radio Symphony Orchestra and the Sibelius Academy, Finland's only music academy.

-This concert hall organ, which is currently under construction, will be spectacular - if only because of its appearance: in front of the general swell, which is almost indispensable for a concert hall, and which projects 14 m high into the hall on two recessed cubes, there is a sculpture made of numerous intertwined pipes, all of which are playable.
+Inaugurated on 1 January 2024, this concert hall organ is spectacular - if only because of its appearance: In front of the general sill, which is almost indispensable for a concert hall and rises 14 metres high into the hall on two displaced cubes, stands a sculpture made up of numerous intertwined pipes, all of which can be played.
+The design was created in collaboration with Harald Schwarz and Wendelin Eberle.

-The organ is also special in terms of sound: 124 stops on four manuals and pedals ensure an extremely rich palette of tonal colours that will meet the demand for authentic stylistic versatility.
-In the best sense of the word, a large “all-round organ” is being built in the Helsinki Concert Hall.
+The organ is also special in terms of sound: 124 stops on four manuals and pedal provide an incredibly rich sound palette that fulfils the demand for authentic stylistic versatility.
+The Helsinki Concert Hall now boasts a large "all-round organ" in the best sense of the word.

 Diocesan Conservatoire for Church Music, Vienna (AT)